NickMc48/blockchain-developer-bootcamp-final-project/README.md

    2) Declined: SUBMITTER can then be notified the DR they have submitted is invalid per the   CONTENT OWNER.

 ## Folder Structure
-build/contracts
+-build/contracts
-   Contains .json files from which the ABI is pulled. contracts
+   -Contains .json files from which the ABI is pulled.
+-contracts
-   Contains the Discrepancy Report Manager contract as well as the standard migration contract. migrations
+   -Contains the Discrepancy Report Manager contract as well as the standard migration contract.
+-migrations
-   Contains Javascript files detailing how to deploy selected contracts. test
+   -Contains Javascript files detailing how to deploy selected contracts.
+-test
-   Contains files required to run all local tests for this project.
+   -Contains files required to run all local tests for this project.

 ## Public Ethereum Account for NFT